 IHouse provides educational programs, services and advocacy to Duke global community on campus as well as outreach to the greater Durham area.
 They offer extensive cross-cultural information and training to enhance the mission of the university.

-Information on current opportunities, professional development activities and workshops.
+The Graduate school offer information on current opportunities, professional development activities and workshops.
 It includes featured Graduate School offerings as well as those from offices the Graduate School has close affiliations with, which includes the Office of Research Support, Office of Postdoctoral Services, Center for Instructional Technology, and the Career Center.

 Faculty, staff, and student can submit noteworthy items for inclusion in this quarter publication: https://gradschool.duke.edu/about/e-newsletter

-GSD develops, supports, and enhances its student services and programs through four program support elements: advocacy, communications, student group support, and program evaluation.
+GSA develops, supports, and enhances its student services and programs through four program support elements: advocacy, communications, student group support, and program evaluation.

 In choosing a Duke graduate program, you have come a long way toward understanding yourself.
 Yet you are not a finished product, and your graduate school experience will transform you in significant ways, deepening your knowledge and self-understanding.
 Earning an advanced degree is a foundation for further intellectual and personal growth, and a pathway to discovering multiple career options.

-Includes applications for federal and private loans, conference travel fellowships, and named University fellowships.
+Find information about applications for federal and private loans, conference travel fellowships, and named University fellowships.

 Duke offer financial subsidies for graduate student parents whose children require childcare.
 Find more information on elegibility, requirements, and allocation at the link above.